ywj1112/Microring-resonator-design-with-an-agile-and-accurate-simulation-method/README.md

 More details of the background and fundamental knowledge is covered in my thesis.
 Link will be available when University uploads it in the database.

-The author would like to thank the help from Lumerical Knowledge Exchange (https://kx.lumerical.com/), and I learnt a lot from book 'Silicon photonics design: from devices to systems' by Lukas Chrostowski.
+The author would like to thank the help from Lumerical Knowledge Exchange (https://kx.lumerical.com/), and the book 'Silicon photonics design: from devices to systems' by Lukas Chrostowski is a very good tool book for the designers.